-DENA 1340 - Dental Assisting I: General Chairside
+DENA 1340 - Dental Assisting I: General Chairside (6)

-Prerequisites; Program admission; Prerequisites/Corequisites; DENA 1050, DENA 1080, Introduces student to ethics and jurisprudence for the dental assistant and to chairside assisting with diagnostic and operative procedures.
+Introduces student to ethics and jurisprudence for the dental assistant and to chairside assisting with diagnostic and operative procedures.
 Topics include: ethics and jurisprudence in the dental office; four-handed dentistry techniques; clinical data collection techniques; introduction to operative dentistry; and dental material basics.